Dorothy Shaver: Life

 Having made a splash in the media with her French design, Shaver switched her focus to American designers.
 In 1929, she hired Neysa McNein and other American artists to create fabrics with American themes for Lord & Taylor.

 Shaver became one of the founding member of the Fashion Group in February 1931.
 The Fashion Group was a networking organization for women in the fashion industry.
 Other founding members included Elizabeth Arden and Helena Rubinstein.

 In 1932, Shaver created the American Look program to promote American fashion designers.
 Between 1932 and 1939, the American Look program featured more than sixty designers, including Clare Potter, Merry Hull, Nettie Rosenstein, and Lilly Dache.
-The clothing lines was moderately priced, well-constructed, sportswear.
+The clothing lines were moderately priced, well-constructed sportswear.

 Shaver succeeded Walter Hoving as president of Lord & Taylor in 1945.
 She was given a salary of $110,000.
 This was the highest salary on record for an American woman at that time, and although it was noted by the author of an article in Life Magazine that the salary was only a quarter of what some "similarly placed male CEOs earned" [comparing it with Thomas J. Watson Sr., President of International Business Machines], the salary was commensurate with what Lord & Taylor paid its top male executives.
 Walter Hoving, her predecessor, was earning a salary after 10 years as chief executive of $127,015 in 1944.

 In 1947, Life Magazine called Shaver "the No. 1 American career woman."
 By that point, she was managing a $40 million business.

 Shaver served as president of Lord & Taylor until her death in 1959.
 By the time of her death, sales at Lord & Taylor reached $100 million a year.